DataDog/dd-agent-comp-experiments/doc/wip.md

  * Docs
      * bundles (and remove module params)
+       * not optional
      * doc kinds of components, whether they should use Fx: https://github.com/djmitche/dd-agent-comp-experiments/pull/1#discussion_r936350828
  * OneShot should use a Hook, rather than run things before startup
  * put all options in a variable for each app, and validate in a unit test (@ogaca-dd)
    * Maybe a common.RunCobraCommand?
+ * What happens when a subscriber doesn't consume because it's not started?
  * more tests
    * some kind of external test (`./test/`?)
  * more components